Crappie Spawning Areas: 3 Stunning Best Spots

 - During the middle of the day if mornings are still cool

-How it looks on the water:
+How they look on the water:

 You may see fish move into the inside edges first, where sunlight reaches early and conditions remain calm.
 Baitfish often follow the same path.
 If the bay is clear, fish may be cautious in very shallow water, especially on sunny days with little wind.

-How to fish it:
+How to fish them:

 Small jigs worked slowly are often effective in shallow bays.
-A slip bobber can help you control depth with precision without constantly recasting.
+A slip bobber can help you control depth with precision without constant recasting.
 In clear water, light line and subtle presentations are usually the safest choice.

 A few practical tips: